tato-gh/mix_test_observer/README.md

 For why:

-- Elixir execution environment is separated from my editor (but sharing some directories).
 - I want to run tests right away when I write codes.
 - I sometimes think that run tests when I want it.